 At this point, we still had over 11 hours of flying time.
 I decided to take a nap.
 I asked the FA to make my bed and told her I wanted to only sleep for a couple of hours.
 I wanted to be awake to enjoy as much of the flight as possible.

 I changed into the pajamas in the lavatory while the FA made the bed.
-There was plenty of room to change unlike in economy and even business-class bathrooms.
+There was plenty of room to change unlike in economy and even most business-class bathrooms.

 I hung my clothes in the closet.